TristanGian/TristanGian/README.md

 - 👋 Hi, I’m @TristanGian
-- 👀 I’m interested in ... artificial intelligence, robotics and engineering
+- 👀 I’m interested in ... game design, automation, systems design
 - 🌱 I’m currently learning ...
-Java, Python, C#
+Java, Python, C#, bash
-- 💞️ I’m looking to collaborate on ... idk

 <!---
 ComradeWolfskii/ComradeWolfskii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.